On Monday, Fox Sports was slammed with a discrimination lawsuit by one of its former employees.

 - For employees (or applicants) to be retaliated against when filing a complaint or participating in an investigation regarding that complaint.

-If you or someone you know has been the victim of religious discrimination or any other form of discrimination in a New York City, New Jersey or Philadelphia workplace, then you should immediately contact one of the employment discrimination attorneys at the employment law firm of the DEREK T. SMITH LAW GROUP.
-Every employee is entitled to work in a peaceful job environment.
-Find out your rights!
-Contact the New York City, New Jersey or Philadelphia employment law attorneys today for a free legal advice consultation.
-Remember we charge no fee unless we recover for you in your case.
+If you or someone you know has been the victim of religious discrimination or any other form of discrimination in a New York City, Miami, New Jersey or Philadelphia workplace, then you should immediately contact one of the employment discrimination attorneys at 800-807-2209 for a free consultation.